Bubbles (band): Second attempt at Eurovision Song Contest; Bless; Fourth unreleased album and departure: 2004–2010

 Their latest release as of 31 May 2006 is "You Dog Me Out" which is from their upcoming fourth album.
 It has been announced on their official site that they are expecting the album to be released in the spring of 2008.
 In an interview on 18 August 2007, Bubbles is working hard at their current album.
 Lina and Jessi from "BubblesFansite" are interviewing Hannah and Patricia and they told them "Calling Out", "Turn Up" and "Soul Shaker" are their favourites.
 However, the fourth album is taking more time than expected.
 In spring 2008 the 13th single is not coming out, because of this Caroline Ljungström left the group to try a solo career.
 She started her own band, The Obs.
 More than a one-year later, there is still little progress in it.
 The reason for all this delay is the fact that the girls are now very busy with working, studying and their social life.

-In early 2009, the band announced a yet-to-be released single, but a few days later the article is removed from the website.
+In early 2009, the band announced a yet-to-be released single, but a few days later the article was removed from the website.
 At the beginning of 2010 the manager announced that Bubbles are not coming back.